 Earnings: Varies, could be $0 if none sell

-14. Get Paid for phones you don’t use anymore
+14. Get Paid Selling phones you don’t use anymore

 If you’ve upgraded your phone lately, then make sure you cash in on your old one.
 Depending on how old the phone you’re selling is you can easily make a couple hundred dollars.
 This is especially true when you switch brands.
 When I decided to buy a Microsoft product, they were paying for people to get rid of apple products, so I got rid of an old iPhone and got paid $200.